You know, the ash from the volcano could cause terrible respiratory problems.

 How much industrial production caused all this volcanic ash?

-As not even a close competition.
+There's not even a close competition.

 There was a global warming story last week, and I didn't get to it because there were so many other things that took precedence.

-But the headline of the story was scientists looking for lost heat.
+But the headline of the story was, scientists looking for lost heat.

 Meaning, where's the global warming?